linusneumann/mohex2/README.md

 ### This repository has an updated Version of the scripts in tournament.

+I do not own any of this code.
+I only updated some of the scripts in tournament.

 A CMake managed benzene repository for playing and solving Hex.
 See http://benzene.sourceforge.net/ for description of the benzene project up to 2011.
 Note that the 2011 version has a rather weak MCTS engine if not given many lock-free threads; see the 2011 Computer Olympiad Hex tournament report for details.